End of life vehicles (ELVs): guidance for waste sites

 Once you’ve decided to depollute/scrap a vehicle you generate a CoD via the DVLA online system.
 When the Environment Agency tells the DVLA you’ve been accepted as an ATF, DVLA will contact you and tell you how to set up an account on their system.

 You must issue the CoD to the person who brings the vehicle to you.
 You should advise the presenter to keep it indefinitely.
 You should not charge the last holder/owner for the act of issuing a CoD.

 The DVLA system automatically updates the vehicle record to reflect a CoD.

-If you depollute a vehicle not covered by the regulations, for example, a lorry, motorcycle or motorhome you input the vehicle details and the CoD system will automatically update the details as a Notification of destruction (NOD) and update the vehicle record.
+If you depollute a vehicle not covered by the regulations, for example, a lorry, motorcycle or motorhome you input the vehicle details and the CoD system will automatically update the details as a notification of destruction and update the vehicle record.

 CoD is important – the owner/keeper uses it to prove to the DVLA they have taken their vehicle to a registered ATF waste site and it is no longer on the road.